zotonic/zotonic/doc/ref/notifications.rst

 =============

 This is a list of the most important built-in notifications that Zotonic sends.
-Observe these notifications in your code to add custom functionality.
-All notifications are defined as records in ``include/zotonic_notifications.hrl``.
+:ref:`Observe <guide-notifications-observe>` these notifications in your code to add custom functionality.
+Most notifications are defined as records in ``include/zotonic_notifications.hrl``.

+.. _acl_is_allowed:

 acl_is_allowed
 --------------